DataONEorg/Education/_lessons/lessons/01_management/index.md

     This error rate actually was an improvement over the previous fiscal year (9.8% error rate).

 ---
-##  Title??

 **AUDIT:  JUSTICE STATS ON ANTI-TERROR CASES FLAWED” (AP) February 2007**

-> The Justice Department Inspector General found only two sets of data out of 26
+> The Justice Department Inspector General found only two sets of data out of 26 concerning terrorism attacks were accurate.
+The Justice Department uses these
-     concerning terrorism attacks were accurate.
-The Justice Department uses these statistics to argue for their budget.
-The Inspector General said the data “appear to be the result of decentralized and haphazard methods of collections … and do not appear to be intentional.”
+     statistics to argue for their budget.
+The Inspector General said the data “appear to be the result of decentralized and haphazard methods of collections … and do not appear to be intentional."

 ---
-##

 **OOPS!
 TECH ERROR WIPES OUT Alaska Info” (AP) March 2007**
 > A technician managed to delete the data and backup for the $38 billion Alaska oil
      revenue fund – money received by residents of the State.
 Correcting the errors cost the